arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Importantlearningandteachingevents/Learninginteractionsandtheircomponentevents/Consequences/Theeffectsofconsequencesderivefrombothbiologyandexperience/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The effects of consequences derive from both biology and experience "
+title: 'The effects of consequences derive from both biology and experience '
-nav_order: Theeffectsofconsequencesderivefrombothbiologyandexperience
-has_children: false
 ---
 # The effects of consequences derive from both biology and experience